Skip to main content

 • Are you taking new adult patients?

-• Will this service need prior authorization?
+• Does this service need prior authorization?

 • Will I owe anything if Medicaid says no?